Chapter 28 : Uh-Oh, Love Comes To Town

-He laughed.
-“It could have been worse.
-Once during fourth year I lost a bet to James, and he made me eat one of these sweets in History of Magic.
+He laughed, then took a bite of an apparently benign Liquorice Wand.
+“You know, in fourth year I lost a bet to James, and he made me eat one of those Singing Sweets in History of Magic.
 Professor Binns didn’t even notice though – a hurricane could come through class and he’d still be standing there droning on about Ulric the Unlucky’s historical imprisonment by his rebellious pet trolls.”

 “Well, yeah,” Sirius conceded, “he looked up, really confused, and then he said, ‘Please sit down, Mr Brown.’”